iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > Horrible and doesn't work at all.
 I am guessing the app developer is Slow, like the apps name.
 Google should remove this from the store.
 It does not look to be supported or updated any longer.
 Worst app I have ever downloaded!<br> :date: __2021-04-09 15:32:54__

 > Statistics no longer working, back to political misrepresentation and hiding of details.<br> :date: __2021-04-03 15:00:45__

-> The app is not working, it has not checked for exposure since January 9th.
-I keep seeing where they are telling people to go to Device Care > Battery .....
-That does not exist on my phone, they must be giving instructions for an iPhone. \*\*\*\*\*\*\*\** Update still is showing January 9th as my last exposure check.
-This app has not worked since then.
-I guess that I may as well uninstall.<br> :date: __2021-03-25 21:14:28__

-> Stupid thing doesn't work.
-Someone has covid and two stores have been closed due to having covid 19.
-This app never alerted me I found out via facebook.<br> :date: __2021-03-18 22:21:55__

-> Worthless.
-I have been in bed sick, sick with Covid for a week.
-Still tells me no exposures detected.
-Getting ready to remove it.<br> :date: __2021-03-11 17:28:50__

-> I was positive with COVID.
-I was never able to enter results in this app.
-I was never contacted for contact tracing.
-I am an essential worker.
-This app is a tracking mechanism only and is NOT uses for COVID.<br> :date: __2021-03-10 12:30:11__